vviszard/repeatedAdditionMultiplier/README.md

 # 16-Bit Repeated Addition Multiplier

-A hardware-efficient digital multiplier implemented in Verilog, following the Data Path and Control Path architectural partitioning.
+A digital multiplier implemented in Verilog, following the Data Path and Control Path architectural partitioning.
 Developed and verified using Xilinx Vivado on AlmaLinux.

 ## Project Overview